10-spot: Cards oust Braves from NLDS with record 1st inning - WHIZ News

 For the Braves, it might take a while to get over this debacle.

 After pitching seven scoreless innings in a Game 2 win, Mike Foltynewicz retired only one hitter before getting yanked.
-First baseman Freddie Freeman made a crucial error that might have limited the damage.
+First baseman Freddie Freeman booted a potential double-play ball that might have limited the damage.
 The Cardinals scored their final run of the inning on a strikeout — a wild pitch in the dirt that skipped away from catcher Brian McCann.

 It was Atlanta’s 10th straight postseason round loss since its last victory 18 long years ago, tying the ignominious mark set by the Chicago Cubs between 1908 and 2003.

+Tommy Edman, Dexter Fowler and Wong all had two-run doubles as St. Louis equaled the highest-scoring inning in postseason history, a record set by the Philadelphia Athletics against the Chicago Cubs in the 1929 World Series.
+It was matched by the Detroit Tigers (1968 World Series vs. St. Louis), the Anaheim Angels (2002 ALCS vs. Minnesota) and, now, the Cardinals.

+No team had ever scored 10 runs in the very first inning of a postseason game.
+It was the first time the Braves franchise has allowed that many opening-inning runs in any game since they were in Boston on July 2, 1925, against the Brooklyn Robins.

-St. Louis leadoff man Dexter Fowler batted three times before the bottom of Atlanta’s order got its first looks, and the Cardinals made several changes after their 10-spot in what might’ve been the first set of defensive changes ever made by a team before its opponent had batted.
-There was no need to worry about any more offense with Jack Flaherty on the mound, coming off one of the great second halves by a starting pitcher in baseball history.
+The Cardinals made several changes after their 10-spot in what might’ve been the first set of defensive moves ever made by a team before its opponent had batted.
+There was no need to worry about any more offense with budding ace Jack Flaherty on the mound, coming off one of the great second halves by a starting pitcher in baseball history.

-The 23-year-old right-hander had not given up more than three runs in 15 starts after the All-Star break, posting a 0.91 ERA.
-He certainly wasn’t going to let this massive lead get away, though Josh Donaldson — in perhaps his final game with the Braves — gave the fans a brief reason to cheer in a 13-0 game when he homered over the center-field wall in the fourth.
+“We took the crowd out of it,” Fowler said.
+“We knew Folty would try to get ahead of us.
+We were trying to get some good pitches to hit.
+It was a little easier to see the ball today.”

-Manager Mike Shildt let Flaherty throw 104 pitches over six innings, surrendering four hits and that lone run for the first postseason win of his blossoming career.
-Flaherty loaded the bases in the fifth after drilling Ronald Acuña Jr. with a fastball but induced an inning-ending groundout from Freeman.
+Manager Mike Shildt let the 23-year-old Flaherty throw 104 pitches over six innings, surrendering four hits for the first postseason win of his blossoming career.
+Flaherty loaded the bases in the fifth after drilling Ronald Acuña Jr. with a fastball, but induced an inning-ending groundout from Freeman.

 This one, though, will long be remembered for what happened before Flaherty even took the mound.

-Matt Carpenter walked to force in a run and Tommy Edman ripped a two-run double into the right-field corner to make it 4-0.
-After Paul DeJong was handed an intentional walk to re-load the bases, Atlanta manager Brian Snitker emerged from the dugout to call in 17-game winner Max Fried from the bullpen.
+Matt Carpenter walked to force in a run and Edman ripped a two-run double to make it 4-0.
+After Paul DeJong was handed an intentional walk to re-load the bases, Atlanta manager Brian Snitker emerged from the dugout to call in 17-game winner Max Fried.

 Flaherty drew another bases-loaded walk and Fowler lined a two-run double down the left-field line to make it 7-0.
 Wong followed with yet another two-run double, pushing the score to a staggering 9-0.

-Goldschmidt lined out to right, drawing a sarcastic cheer from the fans as Wong tagged and hustled over to third.
+Wong tagged and hustled to third on Goldschmidt’s lineout to right.
 Ozuna appeared to end the inning when he flailed at a ball in the dirt for strike three, but McCann couldn’t corral the wild pitch.
-McCann fell down picking the ball up near the backstop and threw late to first from his backside while Wong sped home.
+The catcher fell down picking the ball up near the backstop and threw late to first from his backside while Wong sped home.

-No team had ever scored 10-plus runs in the very first inning of a postseason game.
-It is the first time the Braves franchise has allowed that many first-inning runs in any game since the Boston Braves did it July 2, 1925 against the Brooklyn Robins.

 TRAINER’S ROOM